ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 The VimTeX plugin, among many other things, provides the user with the function `vimtex#syntax#in_mathzone()`, which returns `1` if the cursor is inside a LaTeX math zone (e.g. between `$ $` for inline math, inside an `equation` environment, etc...) and `0` otherwise.
 This function isn't explicitly mentioned in the VimTeX documentation, but you can find it in the VimTeX source code at [`vimtex/autoload/vimtex/syntax.vim`](https://github.com/lervag/vimtex/blob/master/autoload/vimtex/syntax.vim).

-You can integrate VimTeX's math zone detection with UltiSnips' `context` feature as follows:
+You can integrate VimTeX's math zone detection with UltiSnips's `context` feature as follows:
 ```sh
 # include this code block at the top of a *.snippets file...
 # ----------------------------- #